 Initially intended to specialize in conifers, it had to close in 1965 due to political instability and then reopened in 1975.

-It’s a huge plot where you get to see orchids, carnivorous plants, cacti, bamboos, one of the world’s most important collection of begonias as well as medicinal and ceremonial plants.
+It’s a huge plot where you get to see orchids, carnivorous plants, cacti, bamboo, one of the world’s most important collections of begonias as well as medicinal and ceremonial plants.

 The garden is open every day from 8 a. m. to 6 p. m. and foreigners have to pay an entrance fee of 20,000 IDR.